build-web-apps/clone-instagram-ui/src/views/Start/README.md

 Start view is responsible for **Registration** (or) **Login** form

 1. Create a folder `Start` under `src/views`
-2. Create a file `index.js` and paste the following:
+2. Create a file `index.js` under the `Start` folder and paste the following:

 ```js
 import React from 'react';